DivergentClouds/tundra/readme.txt

 	; has no effect if CMP flag is set
 	CALLI src

-	; drops src elements from the stack before popping an element into PC ; has no effect if CMP flag is set
+	; POPs into dest, then DROPs src elements followed by a JMP to dest ; has no effect if CMP flag is set
+	; dest may not be PC
-	RET src
+	RET dest, src

-	; drops imm elements from the stack before popping an element into PC ; has no effect if CMP flag is set
+	; POPs into dest, then DROPs imm elements followed by a JMP to dest ; has no effect if CMP flag is set
+	; dest may not be PC
-	RETI imm
+	RETI dest, imm

 in addition, tundra-extra.inc defines following constants: